Book your June or July tour prior to May 15 and your pre-trip accommodation is on us!

 After three days of paddling we start to see other kayaking groups as we enter the areas where most shore-based companies depart from.
 The remainder of the tour will be spent in Johnstone Strait and the realm of the killer whale.

 It was a wonderful experience.
 The guides were exceptional.
 They were always willing to share their knowledge and had lots of it to share.
 Dave, Ann and Boys

 Wlidlife we may see while kayaking

-We will begin our journey from Northern Vancouver Island where you will meet the guides, our water taxi, and Bruce McMorran, our host for the evening.
+We will begin our journey from Northern Vancouver Island where you will meet the guides, our water taxi, and and Bruce McMorran, who is the owner/operator of Paddlers’ Inn, will be transporting our group deep into the Broughtons.
 We will then water taxi two hours to our remote lodge where a home-cooked meal and an evening to discuss and prepare for our upcoming adventure await.

 The next morning, after a cozy night's sleep and getting to know each other a little better, we are ready to set off on our adventure fueled by a hearty breakfast and the excitement of the days to come.

 Paddle through the Broughton Archipelago...